Giants place DB Ryan in COVID-19 protocol, iffy for Monday - WHIZ News

 EAST RUTHERFORD, N.J.
-(AP) — New York Giants defensive back Logan Ryan was placed on the reserve/COVID-19 list after having close contact with someone who has the coronavirus, and his status for Monday night’s game against the Tampa Bay Buccaneers is uncertain.
+(AP) — New York Giants defensive back Logan Ryan was placed on the reserve/COVID-19 list after having close contact with someone who has the coronavirus.
+His status for Monday night’s game against the Tampa Bay Buccaneers is uncertain.

 Coach Joe Judge said Friday that Ryan had a positive rapid COVID-19 test on Friday.
 He added the team was waiting for the result of a polymerase chain reaction (PCR) test, a molecular test that looks for genetic material that indicates COVID-19.